 - the thermostat shows an alert that says, “Please remove the thermostat from its base, then reattach it;”

-If your Nest Thermostat is on but you can’t control it or it’s performing slow, try manually restarting it by turning the thermostat off and then back on again.
-If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cable plugged into a wall charger or a computer.
+If your Nest Thermostat is turned on but you can’t control it or it’s performing slow, try manually restarting it and turn the thermostat off and then back on again.
+If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cord plugged into a wall charger or a computer.

 CAUTION: Do not try to manually restart your thermostat while it’s still connected to a computer for charging.
-(They didn’t go into detail why, but if Nest says don’t do it, DO NOT DO IT.)
+(They didn’t explain why, but if they say don’t do it, DO NOT DO IT.)

 After around 10 minutes of charging, unhook the Nest Thermostat from the USB cable.
-If the unit has turned on while plugged in, power it off and then turn it back on again, manually restarting the thermostat.
-Once it has completely restarted, plug it back in to complete charging.
+If the thermostat has turned on while plugged in, shut it down and then turn it back on again, manually restarting the system.
+Once it has fully restarted, plug it back in to complete charging.
 After about 60 minutes of charging, unhook the Nest Thermostat and reconnect it to its base.

 Also, do not let this issue panic you about your Nest’s reliability.
-By owning and properly operating Nest, your thermostat is honestly saving money for you every day.
+By owning and properly operating Nest, your thermostat is truly saving money for you daily.
 When set it up properly, Nest intelligently learns your lifestyle, then alters your heating and cooling use to optimize energy savings every day, which typically results in payback within 12 months.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
-So don’t let one incident get you down.
+So don’t let one problem get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the leading investments in your home that you can make.